aidarm/HeatsApp/4_system_architecture.md

 1.	`Heating  on` heats all rooms in campus to 22 c static
 2.	`Heating saver` heats all room in the building to 16 c
-3.	`Dynamic approach` will enable timer based on or timer base saver according to the conditions of enabling the control policies.
+3.	`Dynamic` will enable timer based on or timer base saver according to the conditions of enabling the control policies.

 |               | SCHEDULE TIME |   ACTIVE TIME    |  NON-ACTIVE TIME |
 | ------------- |:-------------:|:----------------:| :----------------:|